ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This is part 18: "Under the hood".

-Let's take a look at how a Cloudant service is organised: this overview applies to the Cloudant services that map to CouchDB 2 & 3.
+Let's take a look at how a Cloudant service is organized: this overview applies to the Cloudant services that map to CouchDB 2 & 3.
 CouchDB 4 will be built on different technology.

 Cloudant is a distributed database with data stored around a cluster of storage nodes.
 Picture the Cloudant service as ring of nodes, in this case twelve.
 Every node can deal with incoming API calls and every node has responsibility for storing some of the data: shards and associated secondary indexes of databases that exist in the cluster.

-When data is written to Cloudant one of the nodes in the ring will handle the request: it's job is to instruct three copies of the data to be stored in three storage nodes.
+When data is written to Cloudant, one of the nodes in the ring will handle the request: Its job is to instruct three copies of the data to be stored in three storage nodes.
 Data is stored in triplicate in Cloudant, so each shard of a database is stored multiple times, often across a region's availability zones.

 When you make an API call to write data and get a response back, we have written the data to at least 2 of the 3 storage nodes.
 Data is flushed to disk - it isn't cached in memory to be flushed data.
 We consider that technique too risky and prone to data loss.